In conversation with Walter W. Walker in 2002

 After graduating from the University of Central Lancashire, I became a fully qualified member of the Royal Institution of Chartered Surveyors.

 When were you first taught Oscar Wilde at public/private school or University?
 Or did you discover him on your own?

 It goes back to high school.
-I remember reading The Importance of Being Earnest in high school.
-I would have been about 13 or 14 and the class took turns at reading the play out loud.
-I was amazed at how sharp and consistently witty the repartee of the dialogue was.
-Especially after just plodded through George Eliot.
-This stuck with me for years until I rediscovered Wilde's life and other works many years later.
+I remember we read The Importance of Being Earnest.
+I would have been about 13 or 14 at the time and the class took turns at reading the play out loud.
+I was amazed at its lightness, and at at the sharp and consistently witty repartee of the dialogue, especially received, as it was, by a teenage ear recently accustomed the then esoteric texts of Shakespeare or George Eliot.
+It was a memory that stuck with me until I rediscovered Wilde's life and other works many years later.